 The company/person who has a registered trademark comes to know that his trademark is being used by some other person/company.
 The trademark holder company sends a cease and desist notice to the infringing party upon which they gave an undertaking that they shall not use the said registered...
 Read more »

 If the "undertaking" as you describe it is an enforceable contract, then it might be breach of that contract.
 If there is no contract (i.e. settlement agreement or license), then there may be a valid claim for trademark infringement.
-It doesn't matter that the agreement was not part of a formal...Read more »
+It doesn't matter that the agreement was not part...Read more »

 The company’s owner was involved in a lot of fraudulent activity upon which his father “bought out” the company and requested I create a new company name, logo & slogan.
 I did so and because of refusal to compensate fairly, my

 contract was ended.
-I’ve sent a cease & desist letter to...
+I’ve sent a cease & desist...
 Read more »

 A lawyer would have to evaluate the contract you signed to determine if you agreed to transfer your creative rights to the company that contracted you.
 Contact a Texas attorney, assuming your contract is governed by Texas law (it could be any state).

 My sister had a minor car accident when she hit an old lady's car while changing lanes, but it wasnt a major accident as it only scratched the lady's car.
-The cop gave my sister just a warning as it was her first accident and the damage was really low, even the lady said she wasn't hurt.
-Fast...
+The cop gave my sister just a warning as it was her first accident and the damage was really low, even the lady said she wasn't...
 Read more »

 I moved into an apartment complex that requires you to use their internet/phone company.
 I have a work from home job taking inbound calls.
 In three weeks living here, I have missed nearly 40 hours of work from phone outages due to no fault of my own.
 Am I able to somehow seek compensation for lost...
 Read more »